Hypericum aegypticum: Subdivision

 Beyond their separate distributions, the subspecies also vary slightly in appearance.
 Subsp. maroccanum grows more upright than its counterparts, subsp. webbii is typically taller and larger, and subsp. aegypticum has petals that are somewhat shorter.
 Additionally, the branches of maroccanum tend to reach upwards, while aegypticum usually forms a lower bush.
 Lastly, the leaves of maroccanum are markedly larger than aegypticum or webbii.

 Subspecies maroccanum was originally described as a variety of H. aegypticum by Carlos Pau in 1932, while subsp. webbii was originally considered to be its own species under the name Triadenia webbii by Édouard Spach in 1836.
-Norman Robson reclassified both as subspecies of H. aegypticum in 1993, and established subsp. aegypticum to denote those specimens which were separate from both maroccanum and webbii.
+Norman Robson reclassified both as subspecies of H. aegypticum in 1993, and established subsp. aegypticum to denote any specimens which were separate from both maroccanum and webbii.